jensandresen/clee/README.md

 ## Contributions
 I'll be glad to recieve pull request for bugfixes or new features, but please adopt the current style and preferably tdd your implementations.

+## Versioning
+Clee uses SemVer 2.0.0

+## Read more
+You can read more at my blog: [http://jensandresen.com/tag/clee](http://jensandresen.com/tag/clee)